-11 Great Recent LGBTQ Movie And TV Characters Played By Queer Actors
+15 Great Recent LGBTQ Movie And TV Characters Played By Queer Actors

 Bombshell - Kate McKinnon As Jess Carr

 Moving into the drama genre, we take a look at Kate McKinnon in Bombshell.
-You might recognize her name from her amazing performances on the classic primetime television show Saturday Night Live, or maybe even from comedy movies such as the new Ghostbusters or Office Christmas Party.
-But Kate McKinnon has an amazing range as an actress, and she showed that off when playing Jess Carr in Bombshell.
+You might recognize her name from her amazing performances on the classic primetime television show Saturday Night Live, which she left in 2022, or maybe even from comedy movies such as the 2016 Ghostbusters or Office Christmas Party.
+But Kate McKinnon has an amazing range as an actress, and she showed that off when playing Jess Carr as part of the Bombshell cast.

 While her character was fictional compared to the events the film is based on, the story of Fox News employee Jess Carr was impactful, and showed what it's like being a closeted lesbian in a primarily conservative news space.